top of page

 • Start a gratitude journal.
 Write what you’re grateful for every morning for a week

-• Set an intention by writing down something you’d like more of in your life.
+• Set an intention by writing something down that you’d like more of in your life.

 • Write down 1 or more negative emotions that you’d like to release from your life that doesn’t serve you anymore.
 (Anger, guilt, jealousy, regret, worry, fear, etc).
 Fold the paper away from you 2 times.
 Find a safe place to burn the paper.
 Believe in the release of the negative energy and let it go as the paper burns.

-• Listen to a personal development podcast or Ted Talk
+• Listen to a growth -focused personal development podcast or Ted Talk

 • Text someone that you haven’t spoken with in a very long time